AITA for questioning wedding contributions etiquette?

 Hey Reddit.
 Throwaway because irl people know about my main account.

-One of my friends Katie (fake name) is getting married soon, and while hanging out she mentioned that she will be sending us her venmo so that you we could 'pitch in' for the wedding.
+One of my friends Katie (fake name) is getting married soon, and while hanging out she mentioned that she will be sending us her venmo so that we could 'pitch in' for the wedding.
 I was confused, so I asked her what she meant.

 She said that since she and her soon to be husband couldn't afford the wedding party, they were requesting people to cash in as well.
-I come from a culture where parents usually* pay for their kids weddings, or sometimes the soon to be wed do it for themselves or, borrow money (which they return back).
+I come from a culture where parents usually pay for their kids weddings, or sometimes the soon to be wed do it for themselves or borrow money (which they return back).

 I was confused and I asked Kate that when will she return the money then, because I really didn't think we were so close as to we could borrow money from each other and she probably got offended or something over that.
 My other friend Maya (fake name again), who is also from my culture, then explained to me that's it's apparently normal to chip in for your friends' wedding here.

 I again got confused and somewhat offensive, asking if it's a wedding PARTY, why do the guests need to pay then?
-Kate really got mad and called me an ass for embarassing her in front of everyone.
+Kate really got mad and called me an ass for embarrassing her in front of everyone.

 Her fiance later called me to say that I really hurt their feelings and now I am disinvited from the wedding.
 I am wondering where I went wrong and if I was being ignorant, Maya is citing this to be some sort of culture shock.